-Best Apps To Learn The Piano For iPhone & iPads
+Best Apps For Learning The Piano

-My opinion of this app is that is almost perfect.
+My opinion of this piano app is that is almost perfect.
 This can be loaded up on your device and it looks like a real piano.
 I personally think this is the most in-depth learning tool out there on the market.
 This product helps you improve your rhythm, sight-reading, and your technique all while having fun.

 Piano Maestro is definitely geared more towards the beginner who is on the younger spectrum.
 The recommended age is 4+, but you really could use it at any age.
 I believe this app is probably the most recommended by instructors as it allows your teacher to keep track of your progress without even being in the same room.